winningproduct/learn-portal/README.md

 - Lay the features and releases in a product evolution timeline

 ## Plan (Strategize the agility of project execution)
-Plan ahead to get the best our of next stages
-#### Go-to-market Planning & Checklist
-- The tactical action plan that outlines the steps necessary to deliver the unique value proposition to customers and achieve competitive advantage.
+Plan ahead the product development, implementation, operations without losing the ability to respond to market dynamics

+#### Engineering Process
+- Outlines the processes such as team management, code reviews, communication strategy, etc.
+#### Team Structure
+Team structure should define key roles, responsibilities, boundaries and values
-#### Architecture Blueprint in code
+#### Architecture Blueprint
-- Detailed blueprint of software components and the blueprint of infrastructure which it runs on
+- Implement a vertical of a feature and setup the infrastructure to act as a guideline for further development
+#### Delivery Pipeline
+- Setup source control flow, code integration process, automation strategy (CI/CD/Tests), scaling, etc.
-#### Data schema Design
+#### Detailed data schema
-- Logical view of the data in the product, initial plan to maintain data dimensions for analytics purposes.
+- Details of the data storage, data interaction interfaces (APIs) and data dimensions for analytics purposes, etc.
-#### Growth Hacking Plan
-- Exploring low cost and smarter options to gain a rapid market reach in a short time or to find the product market fit.
-#### Engineering Process/ Team Structure
-- Definition of the engineering process which outlines coding best practices and devops strategy.
-Team structure should define the key purpose of each individual.
 #### Quality Assurance Plan
-- Quality assurance process, test automation strategy, verification strategy for feature development and in releases.
+- Quality assurance process, test automation, verification, regression and release quality management
-#### CI/CD Pipeline
-- Source control strategy, code integration process, test automation strategy, automatic deployment strategy and automated resource management strategy
 #### Requirement Process
-- Process of defining, documenting and maintaining the product requirements.
+- Process of deriving, defining, communicating, documenting, prioritizing and obtaining user feedback
-#### Digital Marketing Plan
-- Strategy of moving a product from concept to customer online
-#### Sales Interface
-- Offering a “single face” of the sales team rather than clients being having to interact with multiple agents across both sales and service throughout their relationships
 #### Product Theme Integration
-- Coming up with a suitable product theme that suits your market preference
+- Integrate suitable product theme, visual element library to code with specific guidelines for developers
 #### Define Key Metric Tests
-- Define key matrices which are quantitative measures that helps to estimate the progress, quality, and health of a software testing effort
+- Define quantitative key matrices (timeline, quality, market success) that helps validate achievement of business goals
+#### Customer onboarding
+- Define customer onboarding process includes seamless integration across modules such as websites, demos, trials, licensing, payments, data migrations, resource provisioning, etc.
+#### Digital Marketing Blueprint
+- Consolidated marketing plan including market segments, key messages, channels, lead capture, nurture, convert, up sale, referrals
+#### Growth Hacking Plan
+- Exploring low cost and smarter options to gain a rapid market reach in a short time for growth through referrals and up-sales

 ## Build (Validate the Primary Assumptions)
 Execute the plan
-#### Launch Checklist
+#### Go-to-market Planning & Checklist
-- List down the things you need to do before and on product lunch
+- The tactical action plan that outlines the steps necessary to deliver the unique value proposition to customers and achieve competitive advantage.
+List down the things you need to do before and on product lunch
 #### Lead capture/CMS
 - Start capturing and managing your potential customers.
 Invest on Customer Relationshpip Management system to track and manage customer leads.
 #### Code Quality Process